ai4society/planning-ontology/files/ontology.md

 <content>
 <h3>Ontology Metadata</h3>
   <p>
     Metadata that would be useful to navigate our <a href="#resources">resources</a>, i.e., ontology, modeling snippets and SPARQL queries.
-The content below can also be viewed by inspecting our explanation ontology in an ontology editor, like, <a href="https://protege.stanford.edu/products.php#desktop-protege">Protege 5.5.0</a>.
+The content below can also be viewed by inspecting our Planning Ontology in an ontology editor, like, <a href="https://protege.stanford.edu/products.php#desktop-protege">Protege 5.5.0</a>.
   </p>

   <h4 id="ontologiesreused">Ontologies Reused</h4>